LaravelDaily/Hotel-Booking-Cursor-Laravel-Filament/prompts.md

 **Prompt no.14**

+Create database structure for Customer and Booking models.
+Customer should have fields name and email.
+Booking should have fields room_type_id, room_id (nullable), customer_id, guests, check_in, check_out, total_price.

+Create migrations, models, factories and seeders.
+In factories, use fake() helper instead of $this->faker

+---

+**Prompt no.15**

 Fill in the store() method of BookingController, creating the new Customer (firstOrCreate) with name and email, and then creating the Booking assigned to that customer.
 Use Laravel validation and database transaction.

 For the Booking room_id, choose the first room for that room_type_id, available within the requested dates.
 Make that request outside of database transaction, if no room found - return back with a validation error.